mashaan14/MonthlyExpenses/README.md

 ## Disclaimer

-This code was designed for educational purposes only.
+This code was developed for educational purposes only.
 It is provided as is with no warranty.